Skip to main content

 Task detail

-Click any card to open /activity/<taskId>:
+Click any card to open the task detail page:

 Enabling